2dukes/Cyber-Range-Framework/project/ad/README.md

 Steps:

-- Login into bloodhound.
+- Login into Bloodhound.
-- Upload data from previous collection with `bloodhound-python`.
+- Upload data from the previous collection with `bloodhound-python`.
 - Explore the tool!

 # Impacket

 ## Get a Shell on that User (Local Admin Account)

-As we have a middle man which is the container, we need to change a little bit the logic of Impacket's python script:
+As we have a middle man who is the container, we need to change a little bit the logic of Impacket's python script:
 Ref: https://github.com/fortra/impacket/issues/272

 `nano /usr/lib/python3/dist-packages/impacket/dcerpc/v5/dcomrt.py`